$A_\infty$ Algebras from Slightly Broken Higher Spin Symmetries: Higher Spin Algebras

 \subsection{Various Definitions and Constructions}

 \paragraph{1.
-Higher symmetries of linear equations.} Given some linear equation $L\phi=0$, where $\phi\equiv \phi(x)$ is a set of fields and $L=L(x,\pl)$ is a differential operator, it is useful to study its symmetries and the algebra they form.
+Higher symmetries of linear equations.} Given a linear equation $L\phi=0$, where $\phi\equiv \phi(x)$ is a set of fields and $L=L(x,\pl)$ is a differential operator, it is useful to study its symmetries and the algebra they form.
 A differential operator $S=S(x,\pl)$ is called a symmetry if it maps solutions to solutions, i.e., $LS\phi=0$ for any $\phi$ obeying $L\phi=0$.
-In practice, the latter implies that $L$ can be pushed through $S$, i.e., $LS=B_SL$ for some operator $B_S$.
+In practice, this implies that $L$ can be pushed through $S$, i.e., $LS=B_SL$ for some operator $B_S$.
 The operators of the form $CL$ are called trivial symmetries.
 These should be quotiented out as they act trivially on-shell.
-It is also important that the product $S_1S_2$ of two symmetries is a symmetry, as a consequence of the linearity of the equations.
+It is also important that the product $S_1S_2$ of two symmetries is a symmetry, as a consequence of linearity.
 Therefore, the algebra of symmetries -- the algebra of all symmetries modulo trivial ones -- is associative.

 A canonical example \cite{Nikitin1991,Eastwood:2002su} is a free scalar field $\phi(x)$ in $d$-dimensional flat space and $L=\square$.
 The equation $\square \phi=0$ is well known to be conformally invariant, with conformal symmetries acting as\footnote{$a,b,c,\ldots =0,\ldots ,d-1$ are the indices of the Lorentz algebra $so(d-1,1)$.}